The Centre for Independent Studies promotes free choice and individual liberty, and defends cultural freedom and the open exchange of ideas.

 Since 1976, the CIS has produced valuable research that has shaped and influenced public policy.
 Our overall research agenda is set by our Executive Director, in consultation with the research staff, and the CIS Academic Advisory Council.

 The CIS runs an extensive range of events including lectures, forums and conferences.
 We seek to engage with the general public, business, media, academics, policymakers and politicians across the political spectrum.

 As an independent think tank, we do not undertake any research on request.

 A word from our Executive Director

-Governments can’t create optimism, wealth and jobs; only the private sector can do it.
+Throughout the coronavirus crisis, CIS will hold dear to our age-old principles: governments can’t create optimism, wealth and jobs; only the private sector can do it.
 Innovation and progress spring not from bureaucracy but from the brilliance of individuals.
 And our civil society should be vibrant enough to tolerate all people of whatever ethnic, gender or religious persuasion.

 With your support, the CIS will continue to champion a free, open and prosperous future — one that we can bequeath to our children and grandchildren with great pride and confidence.
 To help back this ongoing work, click here.